-

 - Migration

-- EF Code first will treat
+- EF Code First will treat

-properties the same as ConcurrencyCheck properties. - It can only be applied once in an entity class to a byte array type property.
+Timestampproperties the same as ConcurrencyCheck properties. - It can only be applied once in an entity class to a byte array type property.

-- It will also ensure that the database field that code first generates is non-nullable.
+- It will also ensure that the database field that Code First generates is non-nullable.

 - Entity Framework API automatically uses this

-column in concurrency check on theUPDATE
+Timestampcolumn in concurrency check on theUPDATEstatement in the database.

-In the following example, the Timestamp
+In the following example, the Timestamp attribute is applied to the RowVersion property which is a byte array.

 public class Book { public int BookId { get; set; } public string Title { get; set; } [Timestamp] public byte[] RowVersion { get; set; } }